 12. Brown G "Acetaminophen-induced hypotension."
 Heart Lung 25 (1996): 137-40

-Not all side effects for Migrapap may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Migrapap may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Migrapap (acetaminophen / dichloralphenazone / isometheptene mucate)